microsoft/BotFramework-WebChat/test/README.md

 ## Other useful implementation details

-In the __BotFramework-WebChat__ repo, key component files inside of the /test folders are :
+In the __BotFramework-WebChat__ repo, key component files inside of the /test folders are:

 > ### /test/Mock_dl/index.ts

 This file will be the mock service itself runs on [Node.js](https://nodejs.org/).
 It will load __commands_map__ object into itself to communicate through the __Direct Line API__ to the __Web Chat__ instance.

 The mock server default port is 3000.
-To resoulve a port conflict, change listening port from __/test/mock_dl_server_config.js__.
+To resolve a port conflict, change listening port from __/test/mock_dl_server_config.js__.

 ```Javascript
 module.exports = {